MichelDucartier/ada-jekyll/index.md

   <iframe class="responsive-iframe" src="assets/plot/personas_kld_histogram.html"></iframe>
 </div>

 We use the same idea to compute the Kullback-Leibler divergence for the personas.
 The plot for personas shows a very noisy Gaussian with a spike at 0.
-This may be explained by the fact that a lot of actors tend to play the same type of persona over and over again.
+This may be explained by the fact that a lot of actors tend to only have a few roles for which they were typecast into the same persona.

 #### So?
 What should Bob do?
+# Luca stopped here
 After those very long explanations, we are finally ready and set to answer our question!

 ### OLS Guillaume